prajolshrestha/Deep-Learning-Problems/README.md

 - 05 Pytorch - Regression (basics)

+# Transformer-based Models

-- 06 Transformer - Monocular Depth Estimation (using transformer library and pre-trained model)
+- 01 Monocular Depth Estimation (using transformer library and pre-trained model)

-- 07 Transformer - Translation using Attention Mechanism (from scratch)
+- 02 Translation using Attention Mechanism (from scratch)

-- 08 Transformer - Stable Duffision using Attention Mechanism (from scratch but pre-trained model weights used for inference)
+- 03 Stable Duffision using Attention Mechanism (from scratch but pre-trained model weights used for inference)

-- 09 Transformer - Segment Anything Model (working....)
+- 04 Paligemma from scratch (working ...)